tarantool/tarantool/doc/sphinx/book/administration.rst

     console.delimiter('')!

-For a condensed Backus-Naur Form [BNF] description of the suggested form of client requests, see `doc/box-protocol.html`_ and `doc/sql.txt`_.
+For a condensed Backus-Naur Form [BNF] description of the suggested form of client requests, see `doc/dev_guide/box-protocol.html`_.

+.. _doc/dev_guide/box-protocol.html: http://tarantool.org/doc/dev_guide/box-protocol.html

 In *interactive* mode, one types requests and gets results.
 Typically the requests are typed in by the user following prompts.
 Here is an example of an interactive-mode tarantool client session:

 .. code-block:: bash